WeblateOrg/weblate/docs/devel/integration.rst

 +++++++++++++++++++++++

-You can add new strings in Weblate with :ref:`component-manage_units` turned on, but it is usually better to introduce new strigs together with the code changes that introduced them.
+You can add new strings in Weblate with :ref:`component-manage_units` turned on, but it is usually better to introduce new strings together with the code changes that introduced them.

 Monolingual formats need to be configured so that new strings are added to